gurime/my-angular-portfolio/README.md

 ##help

-If you need to reach me, you can do so my copying and pasting in LinkedIn profile. https://www.linkedin.com/in/ogphillip-bailey/
+If you need to reach me, you can do so my clicking this link which will take you my LinkedIn profile. https://www.linkedin.com/in/ogphillip-bailey/